pmichaillat/squareroot-uv/README.md

 run('main.m')
 ```

 4. The main script will overwrite all files in the `figures` folder by default.
-So if you wish to preserve the existing outputs, save a copy of the `figures` folder before running the script.
+So if you wish to preserve the existing files, save a copy of the `figures` folder before running the script.

-5. To prevent overwriting the original `figures` folder, you can direct the outputs to a new folder.
+5. To prevent overwriting the original `figures` folder, you can direct the output to a new folder.
 First, create a new folder named `newfigures`.
 Then, modify the `outputFolder` variable in `main.m`:

 ```matlab
 outputFolder = fullfile('..', 'newfigures');